FAJOUIAnas/Moriono/README.md

 [Scrum Foundation Professional Certification - SFPC™](https://www.credly.com/badges/2be806e6-da64-46fb-9cf5-39f6cdefe6c2/linked_in_profile)

+## SOLID

+- Design principles that are a set of five guidelines to help software developers design flexible, maintainable, and scalable systems.

+### 1. Single Responsibility Principle (SRP)

+- A class should have only one reason to change, meaning it should only have one job or responsibility.
+- Each class should focus on a single task.
+This makes the class easier to understand, test, and maintain.
+- If a class has multiple responsibilities, changes in one responsibility may affect or break the other.

+### 2. Open/Closed Principle (OCP)

+- Software entities (classes, modules, functions, etc.) should be open for extension but closed for modification.
+- You should be able to add new functionality to a class without changing its existing code.
+- Achieved through abstraction and polymorphism, where new behavior can be added by creating new subclasses or modules.

+### 3. Liskov Substitution Principle (LSP)

+- Subtypes must be substitutable for their base types without altering the correctness of the program.
+- Derived classes should extend the base classes without changing their behavior.
+- Ensures that a subclass can stand in for its superclass without the program failing or producing incorrect results.

+### 4. Interface Segregation Principle (ISP)

+- Clients should not be forced to depend on interfaces they do not use.
+- It's better to have many specific interfaces rather than a single, general-purpose interface.
+- Encourages the creation of smaller, more focused interfaces, ensuring that classes only need to implement the methods they actually use.

+### 5. Dependency Inversion Principle (DIP)

+- High-level modules should not depend on low-level modules.
+Both should depend on abstractions.
+Abstractions should not depend on details.
+Details should depend on abstractions.
+- Promotes the use of interfaces or abstract classes to reduce the dependency on concrete implementations.
+- Helps in achieving a decoupled system, making it easier to change and maintain.

+### Benefits

+- **Maintainability**: Easier to update and modify code without introducing bugs.
+- **Scalability**: Simplifies adding new features.
+- **Testability**: Facilitates unit testing by isolating components.
+- **Flexibility**: Makes it easier to refactor and improve code over time.
+- **Readability**: Enhances code clarity and comprehension.

 ## OOP

 Is a programming paradigm that uses objects and classes to structure software in a way that is modular, reusable, and easy to maintain.
 The four main principles of OOP are: